Online Learning: A Modern Introduction Using Convex Optimization: Convex Analysis Bits: Bregman Divergence

-\end{definition} From the definition, it is immediate to see that strong convexity w.r.t. any norm implies strict convexity.
-Note that for a differentiable function, strict convexity also implies that $f(\by) > f(\bx) + \langle \nabla f(\bx), \by-\bx\rangle$ for $\bx\neq\by$~\citep[Proposition 17.13]{BauschkeC11}.
+\end{definition} From the definition, it is immediate to see that strong convexity with respect to any norm implies strict convexity.
+Note that for a differentiable function, strict convexity also implies that $f(\by) > f(\bx) + \langle \nabla f(\bx), \by-\bx\rangle$ for $\bx\neq\by$~\citep[Proposition 17.10]{BauschkeC17}.